-Divorce can significantly alter each party’s financial situation, not only because divorce can be costly and marital assets divided, but because one spouse may be the primary breadwinner, as well as walk away with substantially more assets.
-Alimony, or spousal support, seeks to soften the financial blow that the lower earning spouse suffers during divorce, in the months afterwards while they learn new job skills, or sometimes indefinitely if they are unlikely to be able to support themselves.
-However, the more alimony the receiving spouse gets, the more difficult it is for the paying spouse to keep up with their own bills and expenses.
-An Orlando alimony attorney with Sperling Ducker PLC can help you find the right balance.
+Divorce can radically alter each party’s financial circumstance.
+Divorce can be costly when marital assets are divided.
+If one companion is the primary breadwinner, they will walk away with more assets and resources.
+Alimony or spousal support softens the financial blow that the lower-earning spouse suffers during divorce.
+One party might need to support themselves for months afterward.
+They might need support while they learn new job skills.
+However, the more alimony that the receiving spouse gets, the more difficult it is for the paying spouse to keep up with their expenses.
+In any case,

 Alimony is based on the following set of criteria, according to Florida statute 61.08:

-- Presence of minor children and responsibilities of each parent;
+- Presence of minor children and the responsibilities of each parent

 - Other factor “necessary to do equity and justice between the parties.”

-Alimony, or spousal support, is typically set for a relatively short duration.
-In most cases, the receiving spouse will be awarded temporary support for less than two years.
-Bridge-the-gap alimony, for example, is awarded for up to two years and is used to help the party transition from being married to single.
-Rehabilitative alimony, another type of temporary alimony, and is used by the spouse for purposes of education and vocational re-training skills.
-Lump sum alimony is a type of support that can be paid in one lump sum after the marriage is terminated, or throughout a set number of months or years.
-Durational alimony may be awarded for a longer period of time, and is used when permanent alimony is not necessary.
-If the length of the marriage was 17 years or more, there may be grounds for permanent alimony.
-This alimony is paid until either one of the spouses dies, or until receiving spouse remarries.
-According to The Sun Sentinel, Florida legislatures have attempted to end permanent alimony for four years in a row, starting in 2013, but have so far failed.
+Alimony, or spousal support, is regularly set for a short length of time.
+In most cases, the spouse receiving alimony will be given temporary support for less than two years.
+Bridge-the-gap divorce alimony, for example, is awarded for up to two years.
+It is used to assist the party transition from married to single life.
+Rehabilitative alimony is another sort of temporary alimony.
+It is utilized by the spouse for education or vocational re-training skills.
+Lump sum alimony is a type of support that can be paid in a lump sum after the marriage is terminated.
+The party could take several months or years to pay it back if necessary.
+Durational alimony may be granted for a longer period of time.
+It is utilized when permanent alimony is not needed.
+If the duration of the marriage was 17 years or more, there may be a case for permanent alimony.
+This alimony is paid until either one of the spouses die.
+Permanent alimony also lasts until getting life partner remarries.